aabeveridge/aabeveridge.github.io/markdown/cv.md

 > **Roles:** Grant writing, interdisciplinary curriculum and classroom support (UF college of Journalism, UF Digital Humanities Graduate Cirtificate), training.

 ### **Conference Presentations**
+“The Right to be Forgotten: Public Memory in the Surveillance Economy.”
+Carolina Rhetoric Conference.
+Clemson, SC, (February 2018).

+“Supercomputers and Research at Scale.”
+College Conference on Composition and Communication.
+Kansas City, MO, (March 2018).

+“Social Media Data Mining for Communication Research.”
+Association for Computing Machinery: Special Interest Group for Design of Communication.
+Halifax, NS, (August 2017).

 "Circulation, Data Viz, and Visual Rhetoric."
 Panel Member.
 17th Biennial Rhetoric Society of America Conference, Atlanta, GA, (May 2016).

 "Writing through Big Data: Using MassMine in the Advanced Writing Classroom."
 Conference on College Composition and Communication.
 Houston, TX (April 2016).